Creedzy/todoist-ha-integration/README.md

 Configuration is done through the Home Assistant UI.

 1. Go to "Configuration" -> "Integrations".
-2. Click the "+" button and search for "Todoist".
+2. Click the "+" button and search for "Todoist Sync".
 3. Enter your Todoist API token.

 ### Options